d0tTino/GeneCoder/CONTRIBUTING.md

 An additional `check-glossary-terms` hook verifies that every term in `docs/glossary.json` appears in at least one Markdown file.
 The commit will fail if any terms are missing.
+The `markdown-link-check` hook scans `README.md` and all Markdown files in `docs/` to verify that hyperlinks are still valid.
 The `python-ci` workflow also runs this script in a dedicated job after linting to catch missing terms in pull requests.